pasquale90/spotify-track-tonality/README.md

 }
 ```
-5. Run `./getCurrentTone` each time you want to retrieve the current playback
+4. Run `./getCurrentTone` each time you want to retrieve the tonality of the current playing track.
-3. Run `./authenticateUser` to authenticate your account for using the Spotify API

 # Credits
-It ought to be mentioned that this repo is based on work from [smaltby/spotify-api-plusplus](https://github.com/smaltby/spotify-api-plusplus) as a basis for its work.
+Please note, this repository selectively adapts elements the foundational work of [smaltby/spotify-api-plusplus](https://github.com/smaltby/spotify-api-plusplus).

 ## Todo
- - [] prevent bugs when ads are playing
+ - []  Implement bug prevention when ads are playing.

- - [] add kms features
+ - [] Add additional features (e.g., KMS integration).